larb/email_address_validator/README.md

 # EmailAddressValidator #

-Implementation of RFCs 2822 and 822 For email address parsing, and 1123 for Domain Parsing
+Implementation of RFCs 2822 and 822 for email address validation, and 1123 for domain validation.

 ## Description ##